codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 ## Helm pipelines

-With the basics out of the way we can now see some typical Helm usage patterns.
+With the basics out of the way, we can now see some typical Helm usage patterns.
 Depending on the size of your company and your level of involvement with Helm you need to decide which practice is best for you.

-### Deploy from unpackaged chart
+### Deploy from an un-packaged chart

 This is the most simple pipeline for Helm.
 The Helm chart is in the same git repository as the source code of the application.